 We stayed two nights in Rabat at the Maleth Inn.
 Ideally, located, the Maleth Inn sits directly across the street from Mdina, the fortified city.
 The town is famous for both the fortified city and the catacombs.

-We stayed seven nights in Marsalforn on the island of Gozo in this Airbnb apartment, use this coupon to get up to 66 USD or 30% off of your stay.
+We stayed seven nights in Marsalforn on the island of Gozo in this amazing apartment.
 We used Marsalforn as our home base to explore Gozo and Comino.
 If you’d like to be by the sea, rather than in busy Victoria, the capital, then this is a great option.

 We stayed one night in Mġarr at this apartment.
 Mġarr is a popular destination for tourists looking to visit the Parish Church of the Assumption of the Blessed Virgin Mary into Heaven, Ta’ Ħaġrat Temples, and the cart ruts.